AirBurn0/Codex-Arcanum/README.md

 * Alchemical Tycoon voucher require 10 Alchemical cards to be bought from shop to be unlocked
 * New Alchemical - Lithium: Removes Eternal, Perishable, Rental and Debuff from selected Joker.
 Unlocks by beating Crimson Heart or Verdant Leaf
-* New Alchemical - Honey: x2 Blind score, disables Boss Blind effect (similar to Chicot / selling Luchador) Unlocks by beating The Wall or Violet Vessel
+* New Alchemical - Honey: Disables Boss Blind effect (similar to Chicot / selling Luchador), but sets Blind reward to $0.
+Unlocks by beating The Wall or Violet Vessel
 * New Alchemical - Chlorine: Enhances up to 3 cards to Wild card Unlocks by having at least 6 Wild cards in full deck